What to Expect

 Birth Certificate Work Sheet - This form is used to complete the birth certificate for your baby.
 Please fully complete this form as accurately as possible.
 This information will be used on a legal document - your child’s birth certificate.

-All of the documents in this package should be completed and returned as soon as possible.
+Your Pre-Admission Form should be completed and returned as soon as possible.
 Your patient representative will notify you by mail as to the status of your application.
 If you have any questions, please call us at 828.315.3162.

 When You Arrive